jesse-grabowski/ieee-cog-2025-fit-to-fling-resources/README.md

 This data is in the LLMs4PCG competition script format, so any tooling that works there should work on it as well.

+## ablation_scripts

+Our final prompts and the script to repeat our ablation trial.
+Includes the seeds and prompts used to collect our data.

 ## baseline / decode / diversify / recall

 The results of automatic prompt optimization for the four tasks described in our paper.
 Each directory follows the format: